Skip to main content

 Abstract

-We find evidence suggesting that similarity of political views between the CEO and independent directors (“political homophily”) encourages the CEO to share adverse information with the board.
-Firms with higher political homophily have lower stock price crash risk, are more likely to divest previously acquired assets with poor announcement returns, and write down loss-making assets.
-Furthermore, the effect of political homophily is complemented by strong shareholder governance which prevents friendly board from insulating the CEO in the case of ex post negative outcomes.
+We find evidence that similarity of political views between the CEO and independent directors (“political homophily”) encourages the CEO to share adverse information with the board.
+Firms with higher political homophily have lower stock price crash risk, are more likely to divest previously acquired assets with poor performance, and write down loss-making assets.
+Greater political homophily also increases the profitability of independent directors’ insider trading and reduces the performance gap relative to CEOs’ insider trades.
+Furthermore, the effect of political homophily is complemented by strong external governance which prevents a friendly board from insulating the CEO following ex post negative outcomes.
 Our identification utilizes the exogenous variation in political beliefs associated with the entry of a conservative television network in local markets.
-Our findings show that a friendly board facilitates CEO-board communication which is crucial for the board to function effectively in its advisory role.